 Paris is a great city with countless things to see and do.
 But it can also be a busy and crowded city and some people may need a break after a couple of days of deep exploration.
 Luckily there are many cute small towns near Paris that will let you see a different side of France.
-France is much more than Paris and there are great Paris day tours around the “big city”, easily reached by public transportation.
-So if you are doing great visiting Paris Like a Local and have a spare day in the city, why don’t you give these small towns a chance?
-Here are our picks of small towns near Paris that you cannot miss.
+France is much more than the capital and there are great day trips from Paris, easily reached by public transportation or with an organized tour.
+So if you are doing great visiting Paris and have a spare day in the city, why don’t you give these small towns outside of Paris a chance?
+Here are our picks of Paris day trips that you cannot miss.

-Chartres is one of our favorite day trips around Paris.
-Chartres is best known for its impressive Chartres Gothic Cathedral, one of the Grandes Cathédrales de France and (like Amiens Cathedral or Saint Denis Basilica-Cathedral) an important milestone in the evolution of Gothic Cathedrals in Europe.
+Chartres is one of our favorite day trips from Paris by train.
+Chartres France is best known for its impressive Chartres Gothic Cathedral, one of the Grandes Cathédrales de France and (like Amiens Cathedral or Saint Denis Basilica-Cathedral) an important milestone in the evolution of Gothic Cathedrals in Europe.
 Apart from the magnificent cathedral, Chartres has a cute historical center with some timbered houses.
-We suggest walking down to the river Eure.
-Along the river there are cute small houses, some of them have their private boats.
+We suggest walking down to the river Eure where you can see nice small houses, some of them with their private boats.
 Maybe its inhabitants go to buy their baguette sailing down the river on their little watercraft?

 Location: 96 km south of Paris, in Centre-Val de Loire region.

-Best time to go: from April to October the cathedral and other historic buildings are beautifully illuminated at night: it is the Chartres Light show and it is magical.
+Best time to go to Chartres: from April to October the cathedral and other historic buildings are beautifully illuminated at night: it is the Chartres Light show and it is magical.

-How to reach Chartres from Paris: Paris day tours to Chartres are very easy.
-There are direct trains from Paris Gare de Montparnasse to Chartres (1h 10min).
-You can see all the transportation options here
+Paris day trips to Chartres are very easy, especially if you travel by train.
+There are many direct trains from Paris Gare de Montparnasse to Chartres Train Station (1h 10min every 30min).
+You can see all the transportation options (public transportation or by car) here

 Fontainebleau Forest is Parisians’ favorite place for hiking and climbing.
 There is an area with lots of sandstone boulders, being the 25 bosses de Fontainebleau hike (up and down, up and down . .) one of the most famous hikes in the region.
 The forest of Fontainebleau is especially beautiful during the fall.